dimitrios-git/jcb-demo/README.md

 Therefore, it makes sense to get rid of `docker compose` at first and in the next step get rid of `Dockerfile`s as well.

-Using the `Dockerfile`s the images for two containers are created:
+Using the `Dockerfile`s the images for the two containers are created:
 ```
 docker build -t jcb_demo-app app/
 docker build -t jcb_demo-nginx nginx/